Local islands are reopened on 15 October 2020 onwards. Maldives Reopening Guideline.

 Clear, warm water and diverse marine life make snorkeling in the Maldives one of the best places in the world.
 The countless reefs throughout the atolls each offer a unique experience.
 Some lagoons are even so close to shore that a few kicks and strokes and you’re swimming amidst the friendly fish, harmless sharks and shy rays.
 The reefs all over the Maldives are inhabited by various kinds of aquatic flora and fauna and are great for a relaxing day watching fish on the reef.

-Although scuba diving around Himmafushi isn’t as great as diving on Rasdhoo, Dhangethi or Fulidhoo.
-But there are still plenty of dive sites to explore in the area and the island has a couple of well-established PADI dive centers (such as Feena Dive) who will show you the underwater world.
+Although scuba diving around Himmafushi isn’t as great as diving on Rasdhoo, Dhangethi, or Fulidhoo.
+But there are still plenty of dive sites to explore in the area and the island has a couple of well-established PADI dive centers (such as Feena Dive) that will show you the underwater world.

 Dolphin cruise.
 Indian ocean around Maldives is home to hundreds of dolphins and the local spinner dolphins are always keen for an awesome show of aerial acrobatics!
 But it’s not 100% guaranteed to see them it’s still a fun day cruising around the islands and perfect for those who don’t wang to get wet.